lastland/ClairvoyanceMonad/README.markdown

 This will invoke Coq to check the proofs in files `Clairvoyance.v` and `Translation.v`.

-On the author's laptop, the command takes around 10 seconds.
 The actual execution time may vary depending on the machine and the Coq version you are using.
+We have seen the process takes 8-20 seconds on different computers with different Coq versions.

 ### Checking axioms